Tourist Visa Exemption

 The Article 50 residency permit is only available for people who were legally resident in Austria prior to 31st December 2020.
 The deadline for initial applications for this permit was 31st December 2021.
 This residency permit confers Withdrawal AgreementWithdrawal Agreement The Withdrawal Agreement sets out the terms of the UK’s withdrawal from the EU and provides for a deal on citizens’ rights.
 It sets out a transition period which lasts until 31 December 2020.
 During this time you can continue to live, work and study in the EU broadly as you did before 31 January 2020.
 If you are resident in Austria at the end of the transition period, you will be covered by the Withdrawal Agreement, and your rights will be protected for as long as you remain resident in Austria.
 Any rights that are not covered by the Withdrawal Agreement will be the subject of future negotiations. https://www.gov.uk/government/publications/new-withdrawal-agreement-and-political-declaration rights to the beneficiary and allows recipients to live, work, study in Austria and be treated “similar” to the EU nationals they were before Brexit.
 Please note that these rights are only available in Austria and do not include onward Freedom of Movement (FoM) rights, and also do not include things such as voting rights.

-Note: Every British Citizen living in Austria from 1st January 2022 now either has to have an Article 50 card (or proof of applying) or one of the other residency permits above, regardless of how long they have been living in Austria.
+Note: Every British Citizen living in Austria from 1st January 2022 now either has to have an Article 50 residency permit (or proof of applying) or a residency permit similar to the ones above, regardless of how long they have been living in Austria.

 Where to seek Additional Assistance

 There are a number of regional advice services offering free advice to people who are wanting to relocate to Austria.